ACCM Convocation and SCCM Awards Ceremony

 Fellowship Directors' Luncheon

-Critical care fellowship program directors are invited to participate in the Fellowship Program Directors’ Luncheon, to be held Monday, January 19, 2015, from 12:15 p.m. to 1:30 p.m. at the Phoenix Convention Center.
-This year’s luncheon will provide information on how fellowship programs can develop systems to educate trainees and maintain compliance with the new quality and safety requirements.
-Expert panelists will lead the discussion, focusing on history, structure and measurement.
-This is a ticketed session and requires an additional fee to attend.
+Critical care fellowship program directors are invited to participate in the Fellowship Program Directors’ Luncheon, to be held Monday, February 22, 2016, from 12:15 p.m. to 1:30 p.m. at the Orange County Convention Center.
+This year’s luncheon will address fellowship program use of simulation to provide training in non-procedural areas as well as methods for measuring competence using simulation.
+Nationally recognized experts will present and lead the discussion.
+This is a ticketed session and requires advance registration and an additional fee to attend.

 Attend thought-provoking presentations that promote innovative developments in critical care.
 Plenary sessions are held at unopposed times with presentations given by distinguished, world-renowned leaders in the critical care field.
 Speakers include:

 Distinguished Professor and Mitchell P. Fink Endowed Chair,

 Department of Critical Care Medicine,